aleksandragoryczka/mindsync/README.md

       ![Alt text](screenshots/image-16.png)
       ![Alt text](screenshots/image-15.png)

   - "Start Show" button starts new show display.
-It uses WebSocket to communicate with UserSync app and once new user joined indicated presentation (with a given joining code), list of attendees is being updated.
+It uses WebSocket to communicate with UserSync app and once new user joined indicated quiz (with a given joining code), list of attendees is being updated.
-    When presentation's owner wants to, he can start presentation by pressing the button.
+    When quiz's owner wants to, he can start quiz by pressing the button.
 Slides will be displayed for the seconds declared in settings (in the "Details" tab).
 Time is live-timely counted down.
     ![Alt text](screenshots/image-18.png)
     ![Alt text](screenshots/image-19.png)

-  When time go off, correct answer will be ticked in the Presentation owner's screen.
+  When time go off, correct answer will be ticked in the Quiz owner's screen.
 For WORD_CLOUD type slides, word cloud with attendees answers will be displayed then.
-Presentation owner can preview Statistics of just displayed slide.
+Quiz owner can preview Statistics of just displayed slide.
 The same statistics are saved as screenshots and can be later seen in "Shows" tab.
 Presnetation Owner can navigate via slides with "Next slide" button and once all sldies passes, finish it with "Finish" button.
   ![Alt text](screenshots/image-20.png)
   ![Alt text](screenshots/image-21.png)
   ![Alt text](screenshots/image-22.png)